| EDITH SINGER

 they had promised themselves never to remember their past in order to survive.
 Sometimes, as children, they were obligated

 not to talk as if their past had never existed.
-However different circumstances in their lives compelled

 them to speak out and let people know about their memories.
-Such is the case of EDITH SINGER, a survivor of Auschwitz.

 Her father and brother were murdered at a concentration camp.
 After de liberation she came to America and became a Hebrew